HaniAmmar/PiQen/README.md

 print(PiQen.Render(template, data))

-# To cache the template for multi-rendering, and a name:
+# To cache the template for multi-rendering, add a name:
 # echo PiQen.Render(template, data, 'page1')
 ```